 This modeling methodology is helpful when you want to have the Construction Stages analysis with time-dependent effects considered only for the composite section through the ratio of modulus of elasticity of steel and concrete.

 This modeling methodology is helpful when you don’t have Construction Stages defined.
 The long-term effect consideration in the section data using modular ratio is the same as in methodology 2.

 What midas Civil considers for the Construction Stage Analysis

 Creep effects of concrete members having different maturities

 Shrinkage effects of concrete members having different maturities

 Creation (activation) and deletion (deactivation) of members with certain maturities.

 Loading (activation) and unloading (deactivation) of loads relative to time

 Change of boundary conditions relative to time

-To compare the difference, here's an example of a 2-Span Steel Composite I Girder Curved Bridge.
-The time-dependent material is the long-term modular ratio of 3n considered through “Section Stiffness Scale Factor” & “Effective Width Scale Factor.”
+To compare the difference, here's an example of a 2-span Steel Composite I Girder Curved Bridge.
+The time-dependent material is the long-term modular ratio of 3n considered through the “Section Stiffness Scale Factor” & and “Effective Width Scale Factor.”
 If you want to check how to create this model with the wizard functionality quickly, please check this link.